manuel-uberti/manuel-uberti.github.io/_posts/2021-01-03-resolutions.md

 on my side lately[^1].
 Beside few exceptions[^2], 2020 will not be remembered for the films or the directors that inspired me to write.

-The last days of 2020 were devoted to planning new year’s resolutions.
+The last days of 2020 were dedicated to planning new year’s resolutions.
 To be perfectly honest, I am not a great fan of new year’s resolutions.
 Most of the time I forget about them in a couple of months.
 To circumvent my poor will, I decided to keep the resolutions simple, small, and practical.
 This is what